yugalchittara/civitas-world/README.md

 - World ID proof verification flow
 - A lightweight verification status page
 - Minimal shared UI needed for the demo

-## What does not live here

-- Private Civitas backend modules
-- Admin or moderation tooling
-- Production database schema or migrations
-- Internal scoring, trust pipeline, or private incident flows
-- Real secrets or production env files

 ## Setup